mohitpai/journey-optimizer.en/help/using/web/web-prerequisites.md

 * To access the [!DNL Journey Optimizer] web designer, you must have a specific Google Chrome browser extension installed.
 [Learn more](#visual-authoring-prerequesites)

 * For the web experience to be delivered correctly, make sure you define the Adobe Experience Platform settings detailed [here](#delivery-prerequisites).

+## Cautions

+Currently in [!DNL Journey Optimizer] you can only create web experiences using **campaigns**.
+[Learn more](../campaigns/create-campaign.md#configure)

+[!DNL Journey Optimizer] web campaigns target new profiles that have not been engaged before on other channels.
+This will increase your total engageable profile count, which may have cost implications if the contractual number of engageable profiles you purchased is exceeded.
+Licence metrics for each package are listed on the [Journey Optimizer Product Description](https://helpx.adobe.com/legal/product-descriptions/adobe-journey-optimizer.html) page.

 ## Implementation prerequisites {#implementation-prerequisites}